sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 The largest prime is 999983.
 The calculation took 120.53264737129211 seconds.
 ```

-## conclusion
+### results of version 4
 Ok, it's 3 am and I think that's probably as good as it's going to get, for tonight at least!
 100,000 checked for primes in just under a second, and a million in 2 minutes, and no unreliable behaviour!

 Checking up to a million for primes in a couple of minutes is still a bit slow! and it's nothing like the sub-second performance results of our original code where were just popping off the set each time and hoping it would pick the right one.

 It's also a little bit harder to understand for future maintenance developers (or future-me) because we're using 2 different data types for the purpose of tracking the numbers remaining to be checked.
-We would have to leave some explanatory comments in this code to explain this seemingly bizzarre design decision.
+We would have to leave some explanatory comments in this code to explain this seemingly bizarre design decision.

 But you can't always have everything in software, and sometimes "good enough" has to be good enough.